flatpickles/sketchbook/docs/necessities.md

 ## Non-animated projects

 The `update` function in your `Project` subclass is called continuously in a `requestAnimationFrame` loop, but you don't have to implement your drawing code there!
-If your project isn't meant to render in real time, you could implement a custom drawing method that is called directly from `init`, `paramChanged`, and `resized`.
+If your project isn't meant to render in real time, you could implement a custom drawing method that is called directly from `init`, `paramsChanged`, and `resized`.
 This is a great choice if your rendering code takes longer than a frame to execute, and your project isn't intended to render dynamic content.

 ## Exporting photos & videos